ayushjhaveri/BOSM/README.md

 </p>

+Download from the Google Play Store: https://play.google.com/store/apps/details?id=bitspilani.bosm
+##Made with Love by Coding Club, BITS Pilani
-Download from the Google Play Store: https://play.google.com/store/apps/details?id=bitspilani.bosm Built using Android Studio with a Cloud Firestore Backend
+-Built using Android Studio with a Cloud Firestore Backend

 >Friendly UI with offline cache support